Here are some examples:

 This couldn't be further from the truth.
 A child who finds it nearly impossible to stay focused in class, or to complete a lengthy (uninteresting, unstimulating) task, may look lazy or unmotivated, but the behavior stems from real difficulty in functioning.

 Often people with ADHD experience what is called "brain freeze," shutting down under conditions which produce anxiety or pressure, which exacerbates ADHD symptoms.
-It's very frustrating to know exactly what you want to do/what is asked of you, but not be able to convey that information or do what is asked no matter how hard you try.

 By contrast, when a person with ADHD is involved with something they are really passionate about, many of the ADHD symptoms (temporarily) disappear!